Art Center and Gallery

 ReadGreg and Fay Wyatt Sculpture Garden

-The Greg and Fay Wyatt Sculpture Garden, located on the eastern side of Maxwell Library, is nearly complete.
+The Greg and Fay Wyatt Sculpture Garden, located on the eastern side of Maxwell Library is complete.
 A dozen new sculptures by Mr. Wyatt have been added, courtesy of the Newington-Cropsey Foundation.
 They surround a large sculpture of the ballet legend and actor Mikhail Barysnikkov created Mr. Wyatt and installed in 2017.
 It was also donated to BSU by the foundation.
-Plans call for the installation of two more goddesses that will join Mazu,a Chinese goddess of the sea of Fujianese origin and Ganga,Hindu goddess of the Ganges.
-The addition of Salacia,Roman goddess of the sea and salt water and Anuket, Egyptian goddess of the Nile will complete the garden.

 Jack Wolfe